 Cool Recovery Gadgets

-Body Buffer: These body buffers are powerful, get in tough areas and are more fun than a foam roller.
-If you see them at an expo, give it try.
+These body buffers are powerful, get in tough areas and are more fun than a foam roller.
+If you see one at an expo, give it try.
 It's especially satisfying on your feet (trust us).

-Acupuncture Mat: Lying on needles...relaxing?
+Lying on needles...relaxing?
 Yep.
 These acupuncture mats have thousands of very sharp, short plastic needles that you lay or sit on to relieve muscle tension.
-A tool like this does not do the same thing as acupuncturist with years of training, but it does feel really good.
+A tool like this does not do the same thing as an acupuncturist with years of training, but it does feel really good.

 READ THIS NEXT: Determining Your Race Recovery Time

 Triathlon Recovery FAQs